dev-harsh1998/IronDrop/Readme.md

   # IronDrop
 </div>

-A lightweight, high-performance file download server written in Rust featuring a **modular template architecture** and **professional UI design**.
-Offers secure, cross-platform file sharing with advanced monitoring, comprehensive security features, and a modern web interface.
+A lightweight, high-performance file server written in Rust featuring **bidirectional file sharing**, **modular template architecture**, and **professional UI design**.
+Offers secure upload/download capabilities with advanced monitoring, comprehensive security features, and a modern web interface.
 Every component has been designed for clarity, reliability, and developer friendliness with **zero external dependencies**.

+**🎉 NEW in v2.5**: Complete file upload functionality with **10GB support**, enhanced multipart parsing, robust security validation, and comprehensive test coverage.

 ---